sjmcQ/Ruby-on-rails/Github README.txt

 README
 Ruby on Rails - Course Control

-Program a course and training structurefor Rubyon Rails
+Program a course and training structure for Ruby on Rails